A foreign national investing in luxury in the capital

 - find a way to refinance the debt to give them more time to complete the works then sell the property

-The borrower wanted to complete the works as soon as possible so funding was needed quickly, given an existing bridge facility was reaching maturity and they were about to instruct receivers.
+The borrower wanted to complete the works as soon as possible so funding was needed quickly, given an existing bridge facility was reaching maturity.
 MFS were able to offer terms to refinance the property, however, we had a strict 3-week deadline to adhere to.

 Calculating exit strategy viability

 Our underwriter, Kieron Coote, got to work.
 The first potential hurdle popped up during the legal stage.
 A few issues were raised, but by working with the legal parties involved, we established there was nothing that concerned us.

 We instructed the valuation and solicitors quickly.
 The valuation report confirmed how much the refurbishment was going to cost.
 While being a relatively high figure, we were given a clear schedule for when the works would complete from a builder, providing a clear endgame which gave us comfort in the proposed exit strategy.

 Our expertise can help foreign investors returning to the UK

 With large transactions, we understand the pressure is on to make sure things run smoothly.
 As the potential costs are so high, refurbishment or legal delays are the last thing investors need.

 Fortunately, here at MFS we have experience in working with multiple different teams and experts in the property world.
 Where complications arise, which is likely with foreign nationals, we’re adept at resolving them as quickly as possible.